 Is this your first time being responsible for an office move?
 If not, how did the last office relocation work out?
 Your job or your career may not hang in the balance, but your sanity does.
 Mistakes could put an office out of business for days, losing money.
-Hapless movers damage common areas.
+Hapless movers can damage common areas.
 Documents also could be lost or damaged during the move.

 First Step – Ask Questions

-The Good Ones Always Have a Plan Professional moving companies promise reduced stress in organizing everything.
+Professional moving companies promise reduced stress in organizing everything.
 The good ones have a plan and know how to communicate it.
 Where will the moving trucks park while loading and unloading?
 Are elevators reserved?
 Does the building have restricted hours and rules related to moving?

 Don’t be a Hero